 4. Herbs + Berries

 Next, muddle it with simple syrup and citrus juice to let the aromas out.
-You will strain the cocktail leaving any full herbs behind.
+You will strain the cocktail, leaving any whole herbs behind.
 Here’s a list of herbs and berries that work great!

 5. Muddle and Shake

-• In a cocktail shaker, add citrus juice and simple syrup.
-If you’re muddling any berries or herbs, also add those.
+- In a cocktail shaker, add citrus juice and simple syrup.
+If you’re muddling any berries or herbs, add those.

-• Strain into a glass filled with ice and garnish.
+- Strain into a glass filled with ice, top with club soda if you’re using it, and garnish.

 Mocktail Garnishes